The 5 Most Common Mistakes that Can Void Your Life Insurance Claim

 Just remember – if your policy lapses and is not in force, then your beneficiaries are out of luck when you die.

-3. Failing to Tell Your Loved Ones about Your Life Insurance Policy
+3. Failing to Tell Your Loved Ones About Your Life Insurance Policy

 Don’t forget to tell your family or beneficiaries about your life insurance policy!
 If, however, you forget to inform them, it doesn’t mean that the insurer won’t pay them the death benefit; it just means that the process will be more difficult for them.
 While most life insurance companies check their database for the death of policyholders in order to issue death benefits, not all companies do it frequently.
-Sometimes, death benefits go uncollected for years because beneficiaries aren’t aware of the policy and insurers don’t aren’t always diligent about tracking down survivors.
+Sometimes, death benefits go uncollected for years because beneficiaries aren’t aware of the policy and insurers aren’t always diligent about tracking down survivors.
 Though legislation is seeking to rectify the issue by requiring life insurance companies to find the beneficiaries and issue them the death benefit, legislators have yet to pass any laws.
-Therefore, your beneficiaries should be aware of your policy so in the event that you die they know where to get their check right away.
+Therefore, your beneficiaries should be aware of your policy so in the event that you die, they know where to get their check right away.

 4. Forgetting to Name a Secondary and Final Beneficiary